-The American Cancer Society recommends a screening colonoscopy for anyone 50 years of age and older (45 for African Americans), and for anyone with a significant family history of colon polyps or cancer.
+The American Cancer Society recommends a screening colonoscopy for anyone 50 years of age and older, and for anyone with a significant family history of colon polyps or cancer.

 After lung and breast cancer, colorectal cancer is the third leading cause of cancer deaths in women in the United States.
 Annually approximately 130,000 new cases of colorectal cancer are diagnosed in the United States and 56,000 people die from the disease.
 Estimates are that increased screening could save 30,000 lives each year.

 Before your colonoscopy your bowel must be empty so the physician doing the procedure has a clear view of the colon walls.
 This is one of the most important things you can do to ensure a successful exam.
 You will be given instructions from the office that you should follow for at least two weeks before your procedure.
 You will be given a prescription for a preparation to clean out your colon.
 This preparation will be taken with large amounts of fluids.
 You will have several bowel movements that will be liquid.
 You may have some nausea or even vomit while taking the preparation.
 You should slow down and wait 30 minutes before drinking more fluid.
 You may also have some skin irritation around the anus because of the liquid bowel movements.
 Desitin or Vaseline usually will help.
 You must follow your instructions very carefully.
 Do not drink for several hours before going for your procedure.
 Your instructions given to you at the office will tell you exactly when to stop drinking and eating.